All Episodes

 The Environmental Protection Agency would never allow an operation like that.

-Again, there's something there, because there is a lawsuit underway right now by a number of people who have worked at Area 51.
+Again, there's something there because there is a lawsuit underway right now by a number of people who have worked at Area 53.

-Yes, my vice president, Jonina DeReef, has informed me of that a couple weeks ago.
+Yes, my vice president, Joanina Durip, has informed me of that a couple of weeks ago.

-There's the spontaneous combustion, the Aurora, for instance, the engines outside of the craft, apt to get to a certain modality of operation.
+There's a spontaneous combustion, the aurora, for instance, the engines outside of the craft after it gets to a certain modality of operation.

-And there are follow-on vehicles that are more esoteric, that use the attempted electro-gravitational propulsion, those kind of things that people see hovering about the Area 51.
+And there are follow-on vehicles that are more esoteric, that use attempted electrogravitational propulsion, those kinds of things that people see hovering about the Area 51.

 Aliens?